Houston PERM labor certification attorney

 - An employee referral program, if it includes identifiable incentives;

-- A notice of the job opening at a campus placement office, if the job requires a degree but no experience;
+- A notice of the opening at a campus placement office, if the profession requires a degree but no experience;

-- Local and ethnic newspapers, to the extent they are appropriate for the job opportunity;
+- Local and ethnic newspapers, to the extent they are appropriate for the opportunity;

 - Radio and television advertisements

-Though the supporting documents are not submitted at the time of online filing, the employer must keep a full set of all documentation for at least five (5) years from the date of submission and the DOL may begin an audit and investigation at any time.
+Though the supporting docs are not submitted at the time of online fill, the chief must keep a full set of all documentation for at least five (5) years from the date of submission.

-The above requirements may be waived for a tenure-tracked teaching position at a university or college if the position is offered through a competitive selection.
+The above requirements might be waived for a tenure-tracked teaching position at a university or college if the position is offered through a competitive selection.

-What factors may affect a PERM Labor Certification?
+What factors may affect the PERM labor certification process?

-- Employer sponsorship – it is very important to have a cooperative relationship from and with the employer.
+- CO sponsorship – it is very important to have a cooperative relationship with the director.

 - Current status of the U.S. economy on a regional and local level;

-- Shortage/surplus of job candidates within the local area;
+- Shortage/surplus of billet candidates within the local area;

-- Job qualification requirements: nature of the job and whether it requires specialized or basic training.
+- Post qualification: nature of the calling and whether it requires specialized or basic training.

-- Employer’s layoff record within the past six months prior to the submission of the PERM application;
+- Layoff record within the past six months prior to the submission;

-- Employer’s hiring practices of U.S. workers evidenced by its percentage in relation to its entire workforce;
+- Hiring practices of U.S. workers evidenced by its percentage in relation to its entire workforce;

 - Salary offered.

-How to Determine Whether an Employer has the Financial Ability for a PERM Petition
+How to Determine Whether an owner has the Financial Ability for a Petition

-All employment-based immigration petitions require that the petitioner-employer is capable to pay the offered salary at the time of filing the PERM Labor Certification and maintain such ability through the immigration petition process until the alien receives permanent resident status.
+All employment immigration petitions require that the petitioner is capable to pay the offered salary and maintain such ability until the alien receives fixed resident status.

 - By demonstrating that the petitioner’s net current assets were equal to or greater than the offered salary in all years under consideration (Net current assets are the difference between current assets and current liabilities);

-Though financial documents are not required during the PERM submission, the USCIS requires financial documents to prove the ability to pay from the date of the submission of the PERM and through the Form I-140 petition process.
-In some cases, USCIS may further check the employer’s ability to pay during the Form I-485 adjustment status process even after the Form I-140 has been approved.
+Though financial files are not required during the submission, the USCIS requires financial doc from the date of the submission and through the Form I-140.
+In some cases, USCIS may further check the CO’s ability to pay during the Document I-485 adjustment status even after the Blank I-140 has been approved.